 - 6 ounces white chocolate chips

 - ½ cup heavy cream

 - Preheat oven to 350 degrees F.

 - Make the cheesecake crust.
 Process enough digestive cookies to make 1 ¼ cup crumbs.
-Combine the crumbs with ½ cup grated coconut, 2 tbsp brown sugar, and 6 tbsp melted butter.
+Combine the crumbs with ½ cup grated coconut, 2 tablespoon brown sugar, and 6 tablespoon melted butter.
 Press the mixture into the bottom and up the sides of a cheesecake pan to form the crust.
 Bake the crust for 10 minutes or until golden brown.
 Let cool completely.

 - Place the cheesecake pan on a sheet of aluminum foil and gently fold up the sides of the foil around the pan to cover the bottom.
 Repeat with another sheet of foil and set aside.

 - Reduce the oven temperature to 325 degrees F.

 - Meanwhile, make the filling.
 Beat 1 lb softened cream cheese until smooth, about 3 minutes.
 Add ½ cup sugar and beat for another 2-3 minutes or until smooth, scraping down the sides of the bowl.
 Add the eggs one at a time, fully incorporating them before adding the next.